-We are currently directing all of our development efforts towards applying our proprietary technology to product candidates that are designed to provide sustained delivery of therapeutic agents to the eye using active pharmaceutical ingredients that are currently used in FDA-approved drugs.
+We are currently directing the majority of our development efforts towards applying our proprietary technology to product candidates that are designed to provide sustained delivery of therapeutic agents to the eye using active pharmaceutical ingredients that are currently used in FDA-approved drugs, and are just beginning to focus on gene therapies for diseases of the eye.
 We have a number of product candidates at various stages of development and are exploring the potential use of our proprietary technologies in other eye diseases and conditions.
 Our existing product candidates and any other potential product candidates that we identify may not be suitable for continued preclinical or clinical development, including as a result of being shown to have harmful side effects or other characteristics that indicate that they are unlikely to be products that will receive marketing approval and achieve market acceptance.
 If we do not successfully develop and commercialize our product candidates that we develop based upon our technological approach, we will not be able to obtain substantial product revenues in future periods.

-Sunitinib, the active ingredient of GB-102 and GB-103, has a boxed warning regarding hepatotoxicity for its use in oncology indications.
+Sunitinib, the active ingredient of GB-102, has a boxed warning regarding hepatotoxicity for its use in oncology indications.

 Sunitinib, which was originally developed for the treatment of renal cell carcinoma and gastrointestinal stromal tumors, has been shown to cause liver damage, or hepatotoxicity, in some patients.
 As a result, in 2010, the prescribing information for orally administered sunitinib for its use in treating renal cell carcinoma and gastrointestinal stromal tumors was revised to include a boxed warning regarding hepatotoxicity.
-A boxed warning is a warning put in the labeling of a drug product that is designed to call attention to serious or life-threatening risks.
+A boxed warning put in the labeling of a drug product that is designed to call attention to serious or life-threatening risks.